libretro/docs/docs/guides/tv.md

 ## The default picture mode may cause controller-to-screen latency

 Most TVs—both smart and non‑smart—ship with preconfigured picture modes that are not intended for gaming (for example, “Eco” mode).
 These modes introduce screen latency during gameplay.
 The delay between pressing a controller button and seeing the corresponding action on-screen can disrupt gameplay rhythm and offset any system or emulator optimizations for low latency.
-Budget LED models typically have the highest latency (around 40–70 ms), whereas OLED panels and dedicated gaming monitors perform better.
+Budget LED models typically have the highest latency (around 40–70 ms), whereas OLED panels perform better.
+Note that this latency issue is TV related; Computer monitors (LCD/LED, CRT, etc.) avoid this issue entirely, as they are designed for interactive use with inherently minimal input lag across all modes.

 ### Picture mode fix